Language: EN

 Reading a Potentiometer with Arduino

-In this post we are going to learn how to read the position value of a potentiometer.
-Potentiometers are devices that we will frequently use to introduce analog values into our Arduino, for example, to regulate the intensity of a Led light, the speed of a DC motor, or the position of a servo.
+In this entry we are going to learn how to read the position value of a potentiometer.
+Potentiometers are devices that we will frequently use to introduce analog values into our Arduino (for example, to adjust the brightness of an LED, the speed of a DC motor, or the position of a servo).

-The measurement of the value of a potentiometer is similar (although not the same) to the measurement of the unknown resistance, something we saw in this post.
-The concepts we saw are necessary to understand the content of this post so, if you have not done so yet, I recommend reading it.
+The concepts we covered are necessary to understand the content of this entry, so if you haven’t done so yet, I recommend reading them.

 What is a potentiometer?

-A potentiometer is a device that allows its resistance to be varied manually, between a minimum value Rmin, (usually 0 ohms) and a maximum value Rmax.
-Common values for Rmax are 5k, 10k, or 20k ohms.
+A potentiometer is a device that allows you to manually vary its resistance between a minimum value Rmin, (normally 0 ohms) and a maximum value Rmax.
+Common values of Rmax are 5k, 10k, or 20k ohms.

-Internally, a potentiometer is constituted by a movable contact that moves along a resistive track.
-In this way, by moving the potentiometer, we move the contact along the track, and by varying the length of the track section with which we are in contact, and therefore varying its resistance.
+Internally, a potentiometer consists of a moving contact that slides along a resistive track.
+This way, by moving the potentiometer, we move the contact along the track, varying the length of the track segment we are in contact with, and thus varying its resistance.

-Normally, a potentiometer has three terminals.
-The two ends are connected to both sides of the track, so they will always register the maximum resistance Rmax.
-The remaining terminal corresponds to the movable contact.
-This terminal varies its resistance with respect to the other two terminals as we actuate the potentiometer, with the sum of the resistance to the other terminals equal to Rmax.
+This terminal varies its resistance with respect to the other two terminals as we operate the potentiometer, with the sum of the resistance to the other terminals equal to Rmax.

 arduino-potenciometro-conexion